mohitpai/journey-optimizer.en/help/using/action/action-response.md

 ---
 # Custom action enhancements

-You can now leverage API call responses in custom actions and orchestrate your journey based on these responses.
+You can now leverage API call responses in custom actions and orchestrate your journeys based on these responses.

 This capability was only available when using data sources.
 You can now use it with custom actions.